 Using Your Chain Stitch Crochet

 Once you have created a chain stitch crochet in your desired length, you can single crochet, double crochet or treble crochet into the loops formed.
 Learn more about the basic crochet stitches.

 To form a single crochet stitch: (US terminology)

-- Insert the hook 2 chain stitches from the end.
+- Insert the hook 2 crochet chain stitches from the end.

 - Yarn over.